DAI-Lab-HERALD/General-Framework/Framework/Evaluation_metrics/README.md

   Path_pred : np.ndarray
     This is the predicted furure trajectories of the agents, in the form of a :math:`\{N_{samples} \times N_{preds} \times N_{agents} \times N_{O} \times 2\}` dimensional numpy array with float values.
-If an agent is fully or some timesteps partially not observed, then this can include np.nan values.
+If an agent is fully or for some timesteps partially not predicted, then this can include np.nan values.
   Pred_steps : np.ndarray
     This is a :math:`\{N_{samples} \times N_{agents} \times N_{O}\}` dimensional numpy array with